How To

 For all its own interactive helpers the pagy gem includes a few stylesheets that you can customize.

-Besides that, pagy provides a few frontend extras for bootstrap, bulma, foundation, materialize, semantic, tailwind and uikit that come with a decent styling provided by their respective framework.
+Besides that, pagy provides a few frontend extras for bootstrap, bulma and tailwind that come with a decent styling provided by their respective framework.

 If you need to further customize the styles provided by the extras, you don't necessary need to override the helpers in most of them: here are a few alternatives:

-• Check wether the specific extra offers customization (e.g. bulma)
+• Check whether the specific extra offers customization (e.g. bulma)

 • Define the CSS styles to apply to the pagy CSS classes